 •All controllers must be configured for the same LWAPP transport mode (Layer 2 or Layer 3).

-Note You can verify and, if necessary, change the LWAPP transport mode on the Controller > General page.
+Note You can verify and, if necessary, change the LWAPP transport mode on the System > General page.

-•IP connectivity must exist between the management interfaces of all controllers.
+•IP connectivity must exist between the management interfaces of all devices.